Terms of Service

 D) Disputes

-Supplier-Buyer disputes, including disputes about goods, quality, delivery, pricing, substitutions, returns, payments, credit, refunds, and account access, are between the relevant Supplier and Buyer.
-Porosi may help route information but is not responsible for resolving or paying claims arising from Supplier-Buyer transactions.
+A dispute about goods, quality, delivery, pricing, substitutions, returns, payments, credit, refunds or account access is between the Supplier and Buyer.
+Porosi may help pass information between them, but we do not decide the dispute or pay claims arising from their transaction.

 7. Accounts, admins, and access controls

-- You must provide accurate account information and keep it updated.
+- Give us accurate account information and keep it current.

-- Admin Users may invite, approve, suspend, remove, or manage users and permissions within their workspace.
+- Admin Users may invite, approve, suspend and remove users and manage their permissions.

-- You are responsible for all activity under your Account, including activity by employees, contractors, invited Buyers, integrations, and authorised users.
+- You are responsible for activity under your Account by staff, contractors, invited Buyers, integrations and other authorised users.

-- We may require authentication, multi-factor authentication, email verification, device checks, or additional security steps.
+- We may require multi-factor authentication, email verification, device checks or other proportionate security steps.

-If an Admin User configures roles, approvals, pricing, delivery rules, Xero settings, invoice email settings, stock permissions, or customer access incorrectly, you remain responsible for the effects of that configuration unless caused by Porosi's breach of these Terms.
+Your Admin Users control roles, approvals, pricing, delivery rules, Xero and invoice settings, stock permissions and customer access.
+You are responsible for the result of those choices unless the problem was caused by Porosi breaching these Terms.

 8. Acceptable use

-You must not, and must not allow anyone else to:
+Do not, and do not allow another person to:

-- upload or transmit malware, harmful code, illegal content, infringing content, or content you do not have rights to use;
+- upload malware, harmful code, illegal or infringing content, or material you have no right to use;

-- attempt unauthorised access to any account, tenant, system, network, API, database, storage bucket, or integration;
+- try to access another account, tenant, system, network, API, database, storage area or integration without permission;

-- probe, scan, stress test, load test, penetration test, scrape, crawl, benchmark, or reverse engineer the Services except as expressly authorised in writing;
+- probe, scan, stress test, load test, penetration test, scrape, crawl, benchmark or reverse engineer the Services without our written authorisation;

-- interfere with service performance, security controls, rate limits, logging, monitoring, or isolation between tenants;
+- interfere with performance, security controls, rate limits, logging, monitoring or tenant isolation;

-- misrepresent identity, authority, product information, prices, availability, tax treatment, delivery capability, or payment status;
+- misrepresent identity, authority, products, prices, availability, tax, delivery capability or payment status;

-- send spam, unsolicited communications, or unlawful marketing through the Services;
+- send spam, unsolicited messages or unlawful marketing through Porosi;

 - copy, record, screenshot, download, reproduce, summarise, train on, disclose, distribute, forward, publish, upload, share, benchmark, reverse engineer, or create derivative work from any Private Demo Materials except as expressly permitted by Porosi in writing;